wttech/AEM-Rules-for-SonarQube/README.md

 - **AEM-13** Usage of ``synchronized`` keyword should be avoided if possible.
   - Usage of ``synchronized`` keyword should be avoided if possible.
 Check if using ``synchronized`` can be replaced with more sophisticated solution.

+## HTL Good practices

+- **HTL-1** Wrong placement of the HTL Attribute.
+  - Always Place HTL Attributes After the Ones that are Part of the Markup.

+- **HTL-2** HTL Templates should be placed in separate files.
+  - HTL Templates should be placed in separate files.
+This helps to understand which code is meant to render a component and which code is re-used as a template.

 ## Possible bugs